BloodfallenTear/TrafikverketSharp/README.md

 ```
 Example Response: Banarbete, Banarbete, Signalfel, Banarbete, *[...]*

+### Dev Note
+If you're unsure which Schema Version this library currently supports, be sure to go into the respective API class and see the 'CurrentSchemaVersion' property.

 ## Changelog
 For every release, you can find the changelog to see what has changed from the previous release to that one under the said release.
 If a release contains nothing but the 'Included APIs' tab, that means nothing that should concern the user has been changed and a few APIs have been added.
 If you still are curious for all the things which have been changed from version x to version y, you can check out the commit history since I try to document everything I do there.